demisto/content-docs/docs/tutorials/tut-setup-env.md

     ```bash
     wsl --set-version <distro name> 2
     ```
-    replacing `<distro name>` with the name of the Linux distribution that you want to update.
+    Replacing `<distro name>` with the name of the Linux distribution that you want to update.
 For example, `wsl --set-version Ubuntu 2` will set your Ubuntu distribution to use `WSL 2`.

 ### Clone